wubs/485-Project/pa6/README.md

 When clicking "Close" in the summary block, the summary will be closed.

-Step 5.
-New interface feature
+Step 6.
+Extra Credits
 ------------------------------

 The feature we implemented is category visualization.

-The visual graph shows the relationship among pages by the number of categories sharing.
+The visual graph shows the relationship among pages by the number of shared categories.

-Click View Visualization to trigger the graph in the detail information block.
+Click 'Visualize Similar' to trigger the graph in the detail information block.

 The graph contains the following information:
    1. The central node: the page whose detail information is shown;